shanmo/shanmo.github.io/_posts/22-05-30-sagemaker.md

 )
 ```

+The model monitoring could be used to check model drift and data drift.
+For instance, if you have developed a model to process postal codes in Singapore, but some users are located in UK, the model won't work well because the format for the postal codes are quite different.
+This type of issues can be captured via monitoring.

 ## Conclusion

 The admin account created for this workshop only lasts for three days, and does not have GPU access.
 We can save the contents to another account, or export to a github repo, my repo is [here](https://github.com/shanmo/amazon-sagemaker-immersion-day).